-People put up monuments to all kinds of people and things—war heroes, statesmen, Spanish explorers (ahem), battles, animals—but this one has got to be a first:
+People put up monuments to all kinds of people and things—war heroes, statesmen, Spanish explorers (ahem), battles, animals—but

 A monument to the enema, a procedure many people would rather not think about, has been unveiled at a spa in the southern Russian city of Zheleznovodsk.
 The bronze syringe bulb, which weighs 800 pounds and is held by three angels, was unveiled at the Mashuk-Akva Term spa, the spa's director said Thursday.